 - Evaluate their self-awareness and self-development through reflective practice of counseling skills

 Council for Accreditation of Counseling & Related Educational Programs (CACREP)

 Prerequisites to Graduate Work

-Prerequisites for the M.A. and M.Ed. programs include a bachelor’s degree from an accredited university.
+Prerequisites for the M.A. program includes a bachelor’s degree from an accredited university.

-Applicants seeking admission to the graduate program in Clinical Mental Health and School Counseling should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the graduate program in Clinical Mental Health Counseling should follow the instructions outlined in the Graduate Admission webpage.
 Applicants should also review the website listed above and/or contact the School of Counseling and Special Education for additional admission materials and requirements.